Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Preliminaries Problem Formulation

-Note that the homomorphic multiplication of Ring-LWE cryptosystems increases the dimension of ciphertexts by one.
+Note that the homomorphic multiplication of RLWE-based cryptosystems increases the dimension of ciphertexts by one.
 There exists an algorithm called relinearization \cite{bgv} which reduces the dimension of ciphertexts to $2$ while preserving the message inside.
 However, relinearization is not necessary for the proposed encrypted controller in this paper, so we handle ciphertexts of both length $2$ and $3$.

-Given proper encryption parameters, Ring-LWE based cryptosystems satisfy \eqref{eq:correct}, \eqref{eq:add}, and Property~\ref{prop:1}, since $a_i$ and $m_i$, $i=1,\,2,\,\ldots,\,r$, can be regarded as constant polynomials in $R_{p,N}$.
-In addition, the algorithms $\Enc^\prime$ and $\Dec^\prime$ satisfy the following property, where vectors, instead of scalars, are encrypted.
+Given proper encryption parameters, RLWE-based cryptosystems satisfy \eqref{eq:correct}, \eqref{eq:add}, and Property~\ref{prop:1}, since $a_i$ and $m_i$, $i=1,\,2,\,\ldots,\,r$, can be regarded as constant polynomials in $R_{p,N}$.
+In addition, the following property is satisfied, where vectors, instead of scalars, are encrypted.

 \begin{property}\upshape For given $N\in\N$, $\bar{r}\in \N$, and $p\in\N$, there exists an operation $\Prod_2$ over ciphertexts such that for any $\mathbf{a}_i\in\Z_N^p$, $\mathbf{m}_i\in\Z_N^p$, $i=1,\,2,\,\ldots,\,r$, and $r\leq \bar{r}$. \end{property}